La. legislature overrides veto of HB 648, bans gender-affirming procedures on children

 When Gov. John Bel Edwards issued his veto in June, he offered a lengthy explanation of his objections.

 Edwards wrote, in his 6-page veto letter: This bill denies healthcare to a very small, unique, and vulnerable group of children.
 It forces children currently stabilized on medication to treat a legitimate healthcare diagnosis to stop taking it.
 It threatens the professional licensure of the limited number of specialists who treat the healthcare needs of these children.
 It takes away parental rights to work with a physician to make important healthcare decisions for children experiencing a gender crisis that could quite literally save their lives.
-And, without a doubt, it is part of a targeted assault on children that the dill itself deems not "normal."
+And, without a doubt, it is part of a targeted assault on children that the bill itself deems not "normal.".

 As was the case during the regular session, speakers offered impassioned arguments for and against the bill during the first day of the veto override session.